 Long-Term Indebtedness.
-The Authority's 2001 Revenue Bonds (Regional Fire Operations and Training Center) (the "2001 Revenue Bonds") were the only long term bonded indebtedness that has been issued to date by the Authority and the 2001 Revenue Bonds are no longer outstanding.
+The Authority's 2001 Revenue Bonds (Regional Fire Operations and Training Center) (the "2001 Revenue Bonds") were the only long term bonded indebtedness that has been issued to date by the Authority; the 2001 Revenue Bonds are no longer outstanding.
 As of the date hereof, the Authority does not presently expect to issue any long-term bonded indebtedness.
 The Authority never failed to pay any long term indebtedness when due.

 Short-Term Indebtedness.
 The Authority's General Fund expenditures occur in level amounts throughout the fiscal year although revenues are received at various times and amounts throughout the fiscal year, primarily because secured property tax revenues are received around property tax payment dates in December and April and cash contract receipts are received at the end of each quarter.
 As a result, the General Fund cash balance is negative for a portion of each fiscal year.
 The Authority adopted a short-term debt policy (the "Short-Term Debt Policy") in March 2007.
 Pursuant to the Short-Term Debt Policy, the Authority may use tax and revenue anticipation notes which mature no later than one year after its issuance, use short-term borrowing for temporary funding of operational cash flow deficits, and temporarily use of capital reserves that are funded in excess of planned capital expenditures.
+See "The Notes - Intrafund Borrowing and Cash Flow" and " - Cash Flow Projections" in the forepart of this Official Statement.

 During Fiscal Years 1997-98 through 2008-09, the Authority annually issued tax and revenue anticipation notes, all of which were timely paid when due, and used the proceeds thereof to reduce or eliminate cash flow deficits in its General Fund during each such fiscal year.
 The Authority has undertaken intrafund borrowing to address cash flow deficits in fiscal years when it has not issued tax and revenue anticipation notes.
-See "The Notes - Intrafund Borrowing and Cash Flow" and " - Cash Flow Projections" in the forepart of this Official Statement.
-The Authority never failed to pay any short term indebtedness when due.
+There is currently outstanding \$44,000,000 aggregate principal amount of the Authority's 2014-15 tax and revenue anticipation notes (the "2014-15 TRAN") which mature on June 30, 2015.
+The Authority has set aside and deposited in the repayment account established for the 2014-15 TRAN an amount sufficient to fully and timely pay principal of and interest on the 2014-15 TRAN on the maturity date therefor.

 Lease Obligations.
-As of June 30, 2013, the Authority was the lessee under certain capital leases in effect with respect to real property and equipment used by the Authority, including a Master Aircraft Lease Agreement by and between the Authority and SunTrust Equipment Financing & Leasing Group dated December 2008, as amended in November 2011 (the "Aircraft Lease").
+As of June 30, 2014, the Authority was the lessee under certain capital leases in effect with respect to real property and equipment used by the Authority, including a Master Aircraft Lease Agreement by and between the Authority and SunTrust Equipment Financing & Leasing Group dated

+December 2008, as amended in November 2011 (the "Aircraft Lease").
 The Authority has never failed to pay any lease obligations when due.
-The following Table 30 sets forth the minimum lease payments in Fiscal Years 2013-14 through 2018-19 required to be paid by the Authority under Aircraft Lease as of June 30, 2013.
+The following Table A-30 sets forth the minimum lease payments in Fiscal Years 2014-15 through 2018-19 required to be paid by the Authority under Aircraft Lease as of June 30, 2014.

-TABLE 30 ORANGE COUNTY FIRE AUTHORITY CAPITAL LEASE PAYMENTS - AIRCRAFT LEASE As of June 30, 2013
+TABLE A-30 ORANGE COUNTY FIRE AUTHORITY CAPITAL LEASE PAYMENTS - AIRCRAFT LEASE As of June 30, 2014

 Fiscal Year Principal Interest Total

-2013-14 \$ 2,219,152 \$ 312,571 \$ 2,531,723

-2014-15 2,276,963 254,760 2,531,723
+2014-15 \$ 2,276,963 \$ 254,760 \$ 2,531,723

 2015-16 2,336,279 195,444 2,531,723

 2016-17 2,397,140 134,583 2,531,723

 2017-18 2,459,589 72,134 2,531,723

 2018-19 1,253,718 12,144 1,265,862

-Total \$ 12,942,841 \$ 981,636 \$ 13,924,477
+Total \$ 10,723,689 \$ 669,065 \$ 11,392,754

-Source: Comprehensive Annual Financial Report of the Authority for the Fiscal Year Ended June 30, 2013.
+Source: Comprehensive Annual Financial Report of the Authority for the Fiscal Year Ended June 30, 2014.